National First XV Championship (New Zealand): Moascar Cup

-The current rules state that holders must nominate matches in which other schools can compete for it.
-A total of 7 matches must be announced once the cup is in contention.
+The current rules state that holders must nominate matches in which other schools can compete for it, including all regular season home games and at least one challenge (of the holder’s choice) against a team from outside of the holder’s Provincial Union.
+A minimum of 7 matches must be announced by the holders once the cup is in contention.
+In addition to all matches played by the holder at the National First XV Championship (Top 4), all games deemed to be play-off matches in the lead up to the Top 4 tournament are mandatory challenges, regardless of the venue for the match.
 There used to be a tendency where holders would withhold putting the cup up for grabs against stronger opposition while making it available against perceived lesser sides.
 Doing so reduced the risk of losing the cup.
 There have been calls for the cup to be put up more regularly such is the demand and prestige of it.
 Many have voiced that the cup be put up at all home games and all knockout fixtures.

 Another call to change has been regarding a tied score at full time.
 Like the National Top 4, no extra time is applied.
 The Moascar Cup defender continues to hold the cup if the scores are tied at full time.